milankathiriya/flutter_questions/Readme.md

 ### General

 1. How many Flutter app lifecycle methods?
-Explain Which state executed when?
+Explain which state executed when?
 2. What is Hot Reload & Hot Restart?
 Explain in detail.
+3. What is Model class?
+Why we should use it?
+4. What is Singleton class?
+When and why we should use it?
+5. What is Helper class?
+6. What is Future class?
+Explain with example in detail.
+7. What is Timer class?
+Describe the use of it.
+8. Difference between Future & Timer class.
+9. What is Stream?
+10. What is FutureBuilder widget?
+When should we can use it?
+11. What is StreamBuilder widget?
+When should we can use it?

 ---